marselester/cv/docs/index.rst

    :class: floatingflask

 Remote Python developer, contractor with seven years of experience.
+Interested in Machine Learning.
 You can reach me via:

 - marselester@ya.ru
 - `marselester <https://github.com/marselester>`_ on GitHub